saschamcdonald/ch_06_kuzudb_tests/README.md

 ### Create and Activate Virtual Environment and run the second test for Kuzu Version 0.2.0:

-**NOTE:** This version successfully loads the Company and Person tables but ERRORS on loading the Relationship data (FAILS using defaults provided in this repository). : `ERROR - Failed to import data into WORkS_AT Node Table.
+**NOTE:** This version successfully loads the Company and Person tables but ERRORS on loading the Relationship data (FAILS using defaults provided in this repository). : `ERROR - Failed to import data into WorksAt Node Table.
 Error details: Buffer manager exception: Failed to claim a frame.`

 - **For Kuzu version 0.2.1**: